deepesdl/deep-code/README.md

 [![License](https://img.shields.io/github/license/dcs4cop/xcube-smos)](https://github.com/deepesdl/deep-code/blob/main/LICENSE)

-`deep-code` is a lightweight python tool that comprises a command line interface(CLI) and Python API that implements utilities that aid integration of DeepESDL datasets, experiments with EarthCODE.
+`deep-code` is a lightweight python tool that comprises a command line interface(CLI) and Python API providing utilities that aid integration of DeepESDL datasets, experiments with EarthCODE.

 ## Setup

+## Install
+`deep-code` will be available in PyPI and conda-forge.
+Till the stable release, developers/contributors can follow the below steps to install deep-code.

-## Installing from the repository
+## Installing from the repository for Developer

 To install deep-code directly from the git repository, clone the repository, and execute the steps below:

 ```commandline
 conda env create -f environment.yml